Pottery

 Introduction

-This page documents ongoing attempts to produce a rich, variegated green glaze using an iron / phosphorus reaction in borosilicate glaze at cone 6.
+This page documents ongoing attempts to produce a rich, variegated green glaze using an iron/phosphorus mechanism in cone 6 borosilicate glaze.

 Some key takeaways so far: